-Starting Sept.
-20, CMS employees will be required to provide proof of vaccination or face mandatory weekly COVID testing.
+CHARLOTTE — After announcing that employees will be required to provide proof of vaccination or face mandatory weekly COVID testing, Charlotte-Mecklenburg Schools began its phased testing program on Monday.

 In a letter sent to employees, CMS said, “To promote healthy schools and a healthy community, Charlotte-Mecklenburg Schools is partnering with a vendor contracted by the North Carolina Department of Health and Human Services (Ginkgo Bioworks) to provide regular COVID-19 testing of unvaccinated staff and access to testing for students.
-The testing program will begin during the next several weeks and will be rolled out in a phased approach, beginning with unvaccinated elementary school staff.
 This testing aligns with recommendations from Mecklenburg County Public Health, the North Carolina Department of Health and Human Services and the North Carolina Department of Public Instruction.”

 What this means for CMS staff

 Beginning the week of Sept.
-20, CMS employees will be asked to provide documentation of vaccination status.
-Documentation requests and submissions will be made using the Qualtrics platform CMS has used for such information gathering as health attestations and symptom screening during the prior year.
+20, CMS employees were asked to provide documentation of vaccination status.
+Documentation requests and submissions are made using the Qualtrics platform CMS has used for such information gathering as health attestations and symptom screening during the prior year.

-The phased testing approach will begin with elementary school staff the week of Sept.
+The phased testing approach began with elementary school staff on Sept.
 27. Mandatory testing will be weekly for staff members who do not demonstrate proof of full vaccination.
 The type of test is the PCR test.
 Testing will be “pooled,” meaning samples from several sources are mixed and then a diagnostic test performed on the mixed sample.
 If a positive result is returned from a pooled sample, rapid tests will be deployed to pool participants to identify positive among the pools.

-CMS plans on launching staff testing at half of elementary schools, as well as Charlotte-Mecklenburg Academy and Metro School, the week of Sept.
+CMS launched staff testing at half of elementary schools, as well as Charlotte-Mecklenburg Academy and Metro School, on Sept.
 27. The week of Oct.
 4 the program will expand to the other half of CMS elementary schools.

 Middle schools and K-8 schools will begin staff testing the week of Oct.
 11, and high school staff testing will begin the week of Oct.
 25.